ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Model experimentation

-CyFi was developed through an additional model experimentation phase, which combined and iterated on the most useful pieces from competition-winning models, and simplified and restructured code to transform it into a runnable pipeline.
-Additional model testing helped determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.
+CyFi was developed through an additional model experimentation phase, which combined and iterated on the most useful pieces from competition-winning models, and simplified and restructured code to transform it into a runnable pipeline.[^footnote-7] Additional model testing helped determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.

 The table below summarizes the matrix of experiments that were conducted.
 Model experimentation informed key decisions around which data sources were used, how satellite imagery was selected and processed, and which target variable was predicted.